U.S. DEPARTMENT OF STATE

 Goals and objectives: Goals and objectives are clearly stated and the program’s approach is likely to provide maximum impact in achieving the proposed results.
 (10 points)

 Budget: The budget justification details reasonable and appropriate costs in relation to the proposed activities and anticipated results.
-The budget is realistic, accounting for all necessary expenses to achieve proposed goals and objectives.
-(20 points)
+The budget is realistic, and accounts for all necessary expenses to achieve proposed goals and objectives.
+(10 points)